 And I can’t always explain to everybody why it didn’t work.
 And I don’t have it in me to try to convince everyone how much I tried.
 And I will never be able to get over that feeling of initial judgment when someone asks not if I breastfed, but instead how long I did it for.

-Note: I usually avoid having to answer by running away and saying, “Lo siento, no hablo Ingles,” but this doesn’t work well with friends and family, who know that the only Spanish thing about me is that my husband is the spit and image of Eric Estrada.
+Note: I usually avoid having to answer by running away and saying, “Lo siento, no hablo Ingles,” but this doesn’t work well with friends and family, who know that the only Spanish thing about me is that my husband is the spitting image of Eric Estrada.
 And I like rice and beans.
 Que bueno!

 I am proud of my friends who have successfully breastfed, appreciating it more because I knew how challenging it was.
 I hear my friends talk about their abundant milk supply and the feeling of bonding they shared with their children.
 As they talk and commiserate about things like chapped nipples, I applaud them.
 Trust me, I was so READY for chapped nipples.